What's the Difference Between DDP and DAP Incoterms?

 International business trade can be a complicated procedure.
 Making the right choices about your obligations can be critical to a clean and easy transaction.
 In this article, we've defined the DDP and DAP Incoterms and described the advantages of each.

 If you're still unsure about what Incoterm is right for your business, you can help yourself make the right choice by consulting an international shipping expert.
-WTA can help you find a solution to your delivery needs.
+WTA can help.
 Contact us to find out more.

 7 Ways to Avoid Delays and Extra Cargo Fees